milicjulia/Neural-Network-project/README.md

 # Neural-Network-project
-A simple neural network project for classification and regression.
+A neural network group project for the classification of children in a nursery.